 I had no idea the life it would save would be my own.

-In September this year, breast cancer was the last thing on my mind.
+In September 2019, breast cancer was the last thing on my mind.
 I'm in my 40s.
 I'm active.
 I don't have a family history of anyone getting breast cancer early — and perhaps most importantly, in April I had just had a mammogram that was negative.

 Then, my world was turned on its head.